dianashk/geocodejson-spec/draft/README.md

     // isn't meant to be closed.
     "type": "house",

     // OPTIONAL.
 Result accuracy, in meters.
+For reverse search indicates distance from specified location.
     "accuracy": 20,

     // RECOMMENDED.
 Suggested label for the result.